spatialos/UnrealGDK/SpatialGDK/Documentation/content/workers/non-unreal-server-worker-types.md

 {
   "codes": [
   {
-      "code": "
-  /** Write to the snapshot generation output stream.
-    * @param OutputStream the output stream for the snapshot being created.
-    * @param NextEntityId the next available entity ID in the snapshot, this reference should be incremented appropriately.
-    * @return bool the success of writing to the snapshot output stream, this is returned to the overall snapshot generation.
+      "code": "  \n  /** Write to the snapshot generation output stream.\n    * @param OutputStream the output stream for the snapshot being created.\n    * @param NextEntityId the next available entity ID in the snapshot, this reference should be incremented appropriately.\n    * @return bool the success of writing to the snapshot output stream, this is returned to the overall snapshot generation.\n    **/\nbool WriteToSnapshotOutput(Worker_SnapshotOutputStream* OutputStream, Worker_EntityId& NextEntityId);", "language": "text"
-    **/
-bool WriteToSnapshotOutput(Worker_SnapshotOutputStream* OutputStream, Worker_EntityId& NextEntityId);",
-      "language": "text"
     }
   ]